Quick Answer

 Suppose your room is crammed with furniture, books, papers, and a lot of junk.
 There is no free space, and you can hardly move in the room.

 After living in this room for some time, you get used to it, no matter how uncomfortable and unpleasant it is.
-You might dislike it sometimes, but you do nothing to clean or rearrange your room.
+You might dislike it sometimes but do nothing to clean or rearrange your room.

 Imagine that one day you decide to clean your room.